Label-Free Explainability for Unsupervised Models: Implementation Details

 where $\relevant{\param}$ are the parameters of the black-box $\f$.
 Our implementation closely follows the above references with some subtle differences.
 For completeness, we detail the algorithm used for each method.
 We start with Influence Functions in Algorithm~\ref{alg:lf_influence_functions}.

-This implementation follows the original implementation by \cite{Koh2017} that leverages the literature on second-order approximation techniques~\cite{Pearlmutter1994, Agarwal2016}.
+This implementation follows the original implementation by \citet{Koh2017} that leverages the literature on second-order approximation techniques~\cite{Pearlmutter1994, Agarwal2016}.
 Note that Monte-Carlo estimations of the Hessian quickly become expensive when the number of model parameters grows.
 Due to our limited computing infrastructure, we limit the number of recursions to $R=100$.
 Furthermore, we only compute influence functions for smaller subsets of the training and testing set.
 The label-free version of TracIn is described in Algorithm~\ref{alg:lf_tracin}.
 In our implementation, we create a checkpoint after each interval of 10 epochs during training.

 When it comes to DKNN, the formula~\eqref{eq:dknn} can be computed explicitly without following a particular procedure.
 In our implementation, we replaced the kernel function by an inverse distance $\kappa(\h_1 , \h_2) = \norm{\h_1 - \h_2}^{-1}$.
-Further, to make it more fair with other baselines that assign a score to each examples (and not only to $K \in \N^*$ examples), we removed the indicator in \eqref{eq:dknn}: $\boldsymbol{1}(n \in \textrm{KNN}(x)) \mapsto 1$.
+Further, to make it more fair with other baselines that assign a score to each examples (and not only to $K \in \N^*$ examples), we removed the indicator in \eqref{eq:dknn}: $\boldsymbol{1}[n \in \textrm{KNN}(x)] \mapsto 1$.
 In this way, the $K$ most important examples always correspond to the $K$ nearest neighbours.
 Finally, the label-free version of SimplEx is described in Algorithm~\ref{alg:lf_simplex}.

 Note that our implementation of SimplEx is identical to the original one.
 It relies on an Adam~\cite{Kingma2014} with the default Pytorch parameters ($ \textrm{learning rate} = .001, \beta_1 = .9, \beta_2 = .999, \epsilon = 10^{-8}, \textrm{weight decay} = 0$).